Soft Glam Makeup Tutorial

-Using a still fluffy but smaller brush grab a medium toned shaded and focus this further in the socket of your crease to continue to slowly deepend up that crease.
+Using a still fluffy but smaller brush grab a medium toned shade and focus this further in the socket of your crease to continue to slowly deepen up that crease.

 Going back in with your tapered blending brush, or the brush you used for applying your second color, buff out that medium toned shade you just added to your lid.

 Holding off on finishing your eyeshadow, take a black or brown cream eyeliner, and line the top of your lashline as close as you can.
 This does not have to be perfect.

 Grab a flat top thin eyeshadow brush, and softly blend out that cream eyeliner you just placed down.
 You will want to just make this a very soft line and lighten the color slightly.

 If you would like to add a dark shade and really deepen that crease, use a pencil brush and grab the darkest shadow you are going to use in this eye look.
 Focus this color only on the outer V of your eye to add a little bit of drama.

 Going back in with your original blending brush, softly blend out that darkest color you just added.
 If you feel that you blended it out too much you can always add a bit more and continue to add and blend until you reach your desired intensity.